 We would not have become such a nuanced, intricate, and passionate group without some help along the way.
 Our teachers’ unflagging motivation and sacrifices for their students, their determination to challenge our ideas and make us, in turn, question our values and even dreams, gave us a sense of responsibility to and for our thoughts.
 The Corletts, the Dillons, the Halls, the Eusdens, the Farnsworths, and the Richters inspired and encouraged us to meet their ever-higher standards.
 They made thinkers of us when they forced us to think for ourselves.

 But our teachers aren’t the only ones to whom we owe thanks.
 Bates’ staff and other members of the Lewiston-Auburn community at large make possible the Bates community we are so privileged to have been members of.
-From the Physical Plant workers who cleaned our houses to the local residents who, through their attendance at and participation in lectures, dances, and other events, deepened these occasions with the difference of their experiences, to the Commons workers who fed us as much with their cross-cultural perspectives as with their culinary expertise, the people of Lewiston-Auburn have played an indispensable role in the formation of our time at Bates.
+From the Facility Services workers who cleaned our houses to the local residents who, through their attendance at and participation in lectures, dances, and other events, deepened these occasions with the difference of their experiences, to the Commons workers who fed us as much with their cross-cultural perspectives as with their culinary expertise, the people of Lewiston-Auburn have played an indispensable role in the formation of our time at Bates.
 Their presence offers an experience that is mere blocks away, yet worlds apart.